 - Don’t leave them longer than required in the oven just to make sure that they are cooked through.
 If you cook them for too long, they will start to dry out.
 Just check as instructed above and remove them from the oven as soon as they are cooked through.

-- If the sausages are done, but they are still too pale for you, you can place the tray under the hot grill for a couple of minutes, turning at least once in between.
+- If the sausages are done but are still too pale for you, you can place the tray under the hot grill for a couple of minutes, turning at least once in between.
 Keep a close eye on them, they can go from golden brown to burned very quickly.
 I rarely bother with broiling them under the grill though, I am usually satisfied with their color.

 Cook frozen sausages in a pan